Lepton sourced baryon asymmetry in the fourth generation model: CKM matrix

 The values of $p$, $q$ and $r$ are all of order of $m_b/m_W$ with the inequality $p<q<r$.
 The second terms $r^2\lambda^2/2$ in the parentheses of Eq.~(\ref{con2}), being suppressed by the power $m_b^2/m_W^2$ compared to the first terms, are negligible.
 We have the four inputs \cite{PDG}

 among which the value of $\lambda$ is precise, $A$ and $\delta$ have about 2\% uncertainties, and $C$ can vary by 3\%.
 The $W$ boson mass is set to $m_W\approx 80.4$ GeV \cite{PDG}, which has much higher precision.
-Because our analysis is based on the tree-level expression for the box diagrams, it is more appropriate to choose a scale-independent quark mass.
-Therefore, we adopt the pole mass $m_b\approx 4.78$ GeV for a $b$ quark with roughly 1\% uncertainty \cite{PDG}, deriving the matrix elements in Eq.~(\ref{vub})
+Because our analysis is based on the tree-level expression for the box diagrams, it makes sense to choose a scale-independent quark mass.
+We adopt the pole mass $m_b\approx 4.78$ GeV for a $b$ quark with roughly 1\% uncertainty \cite{PDG}, deriving the matrix elements in Eq.~(\ref{vub})

 The results indicate that a more off-diagonal matrix element has a smaller magnitude in consistency with the pattern of the $3\times 3$ matrix.